HONORARY Consulate of Malaysia in Bulgaria

 • Serving of court documents abroad

-• In the event of the death of a Malaysian citizen in one of the countries we are accredited, the Embassy and Honorary Consulate are ready to assist the relatives to bring back the remains of that dead person back to Malaysia.
+In the event of the death of a Malaysian citizen in one of the countries The Embassy is accredited, the Embassy and Honorary Consulate are ready to assist the relatives to bring back the remains of that dead person back to Malaysia.
 However, the cost MUST be borne by the relative/next of kin.

 • Simple translation i.e. Police reports